Sriajaykumar/Manual-testing-on-Opencart/README.md

 ## How to Use This Repository

 * Browse the `Test Cases` folder to understand the specific scenarios tested.
-* Review the `Test Reports` folder for summaries of the testing results.
+* Review the `Test Scenarios` folder for summaries of the testing results.
 * Examine the `Screenshots/Videos` folder for visual evidence of bugs or test executions.
 * Look at the `Defect Report` to see the issues found.